 The CIM awards the suite of CAM Diplomas in the areas of marketing communications and digital marketing on behalf of the Communications Advertising and Marketing (CAM) Education Federation.

-Our advertising graduates are primed and ready for a career in this fast-paced industry, with 88% of them in work or further study within six months of graduating*.
+Our advertising graduates are primed and ready for a career in this fast-paced industry, with 90% of them in work professional/managerial roles within six months of graduating*.
 We'll give you all the skills you need to get ahead in this exciting sector, as well as providing you with the opportunity to make great connections with those in the industry through work placements.

 There are a wide range of careers open to you once you graduate, including: